curiousTauseef/Jango/README.md

 - You did'nt configure your account correctly.
 - The command you gave to jango, might not be of the same type as described in docs.
 - Jango might not be able to fetch results correctly.
+- Some features might not work for you, change the code accordingly!!

 For any kind of bug please email me.